tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 # Comprehensive Guide to PDF Extraction with Indexify

-## Introduction

 PDF (Portable Document Format) is a widely used file format for sharing documents.
 However, extracting useful information from PDFs can be immensely challenging.
-This is where Indexify comes in.
-Indexify is a powerful tool that provides various extractors to help you extract text, images, and tables from PDF documents efficiently.
+Indexify provides various extractors to help you extract text, images, and tables from PDF documents efficiently.

-### Sample Input

 | Sample PDF Page |
 |:---------------:|